Antibiotic Trecator-SC (ethionamide)

-The generic name of trecator-sc is ethionamide.
+The generic name of trecator is ethionamide.
 The chemical name being 2-ethylthioisonicotinamide.
 It is a nonhydroscopic compound, yellow in colour.
 The inactive ingredients in the trecator tablets are:

 - Titanium dioxide